 - Best Fly Rods for Bass Fishing Reviewed

 - Best Saltwater Fly Rods on the Market Ranked

 - Overlining Your Fly Rod – Is It a Good Idea?

 The best fly rods for rivers are versatile sticks.
 You want something that can do a bit of everything.
 You need a powerful fly rod to cast through the wind.
 You also need something that’s capable of delicate presentations to warily rising trout.

 Small streams are a much more specialized version of what you need while on a river.
-These waters demand a bit of finesse, and certainly require more skill from the caster to get flies in front of fish.
-Often, you’ll be fishing to trout that aren’t more than 40 feet away, if that.
-A rod with a good backbone will help you place casts in the right areas, and muscle fish quickly through pocket water to your net.
+These waters demand a bit of finesse and certainly require more skill from the caster to get flies in front of fish.
+Often, you’ll be fishing for trout that aren’t more than 40 feet away, if that.
+A rod with a good backbone will help you quickly place casts in the right areas and muscle fish through pocket water to your net.
 Again, we are looking at the Scott Centric (at the high end) and the Sage Foundation (at the lower end)

 The Scott Centric is an award-winning rod already, which is saying something, since it had the unenviable job of following the much-loved Scott Radian.
 This rod, in a 5 weight, is one of the better fly rods you'll find.
 It's quick, with a soft tip, and the ability to deliver delicate presentations or big flies at a moment's notice.

 - Phenomenal accuracy

 The Sage X is one of the best fly rods for trout on the market.
 If you're stuck choosing a fly rod and don't have the Sage X on your list, add it.
 Yes, it costs a bit more, but it's a wonderful piece of fishing gear.
 It's a fast rod, with great recovery and ample power.